-Delete accordingly
+Delete accordingly where inapplicable.

-If you wish the Chairman of the Meeting as your proxy to exercise all your votes "For" or "Against" the relevant resolution, please mark an "X" in the relevant box provided in respect of that resolution.
-Alternatively, please indicate the number of votes "For" or "Against" in the relevant box provided in respect of that resolution.
-If you mark an "X" in the abstain box for a particular resolution, you are directing your proxy, who is the Chairman of the Meeting, not to vote on that resolution.
+If you wish to exercise all your votes "For" or "Against" or "Abstain" from voting the relevant resolution, please mark an "X" in the relevant box provided in respect of that resolution.
+Alternatively, please indicate the number of votes "For" or "Against" or "Abstain" in the relevant box provided in respect of that resolution.
+If you mark an "X" in the abstain box for a particular resolution, you are directing your proxy, not to vote on that resolution.